 There are few more exciting things than moving, and making your mark on a new home.
 A new start, and a new canvas to paint your personality all over from top to bottom.
-Getting your new place exactly how you want it can seem like an insurmountable challenge, especially if your budget’s been stretched by the move.
+Getting your new place exactly how you want it can seem like an uphill challenge, especially if your budget’s been stretched by the move.
 Thankfully, there are lots of cheap and easy things you can do, in every corner of your new home, to help you settle in and personalise as quickly as possible.

 If you’re lucky enough to find a home that perfectly suits your style, then you may not have too much to do in terms of decorating.
 A lick of paint here and there can go a long way though.
 Whether you love neutral shades or vibrant colours, it’s an instant and affordable way to impose your personality on your new home.
 The same goes for the outside of your home too.
 Sand and repaint your front door in your favourite hue, freshen up any window sills, and redo your rendering with a lick of paint for an instant uplift.

 While replacing fixtures like bathroom suites or kitchen units can be quite costly, it’s your fittings that really provide the true flavour of your home.
 You don’t have to rip out and replace to freshen things up though.
 Tile paint can breathe new life into ageing bathroom and kitchen walls, while paint for kitchen cupboards can totally change the feel of a kitchen without having to splash out much at all.
 Splashing out on a new sofa or bed might not be possible, but things like curtains, mirrors and rugs don’t have to cost the earth.
 It may depend on your taste, but upcycling can be a great way to cut your costs on new furniture, while you could even give your existing things a makeover if you want to bring a fresh look to your new home.